How to Screen a Rental Applicant Who Doesn't Provide an SSN

 • Income Verification

-Just about any screening service that is compliant with the Fair Credit Reporting Act (FCRA) should be able to pull these reports without a Social Security Number.
+Any screening service compliant with the Fair Credit Reporting Act (FCRA) should be able to pull these reports without a Social Security Number.

-One example of such a service is the American Apartment Owners Association, who have tenant screening services for as low as $19.95, but you should also compare screening costs among a variety of services before choosing.
+One example of such a service is the American Apartment Owners Association, which offers tenant screening services for as low as $19.95.
+However, you should also compare screening costs among a variety of services before choosing.

-If the applicant simply does not want to give you their social security number, you can find a tenant screening service that works directly with the applicant.
+If the applicant decides not to give you their social security number, you can find a tenant screening service that works directly with the applicant.
 In these cases, the landlord sends a link to the applicant, and the applicant supplies the information directly to the tenant screening service.

-Since the screening service is likely reputable, and it’s all digital (no paper trail), most applicants will feel more comfortable with this route anyway.
+Since the screening service is likely reputable and is all digital (no paper trail), most applicants will feel more comfortable with this route anyway.
 It’s a good option even for applicants who readily give their social security number.

 No SSN on iPropertyManagement.com